 We arrange lunch with pals.
 We keep a doctor’s appointment and visit the dentist for regular cleanings.
 We schedule a yoga class and offer to pick up our grandchildren from school.
-We thank an employee who has gone the extra mile.
+We thank an employee or coworker who has gone the extra mile.

 Our everyday interactions are all about people: our team members as we go through life.
 We are constantly building our medical or business network, our social and family support system.
 We depend on a lot of people in a day’s, a week’s, a year’s time.
 And they depend on us.